ellchua/ChIPseq_Workflow/README.md

 3. If the starting point is GEO and obtaining files from SRA, follow the step below:

 ## Converting `.sra` files to `.fastq` files
-Do obtain the raw data from SRA, we can use the `prefetch` and `fastq-dump` commands from SRA Toolkit to obtain datasets via SRA accession numbers
+To obtain the raw data from SRA, we can use the `prefetch` and `fastq-dump` commands from SRA Toolkit to obtain datasets via SRA accession numbers

 ```
 $ prefetch [acession_1] [acession_2] [acession_3]
 ```

-This retrieves datasets in the `.sra` format which we use as input in `fastq-dump` to then obtain files in `.fastq` format.
+This retrieves datasets in the `.sra` format which we use as input to `fastq-dump` to obtain files in `.fastq` format.

 ```
 $ fastq-dump *.sra